fakhirali/DocLLM/README.md

 - [x] Compute top-k text chunks from the Vector store
 - [x] Use these chunks in the pre prompt of the llm to answer the question (Using [databricks/dolly-v2-3b](https://huggingface.co/databricks/dolly-v2-3b))
 - [x] front-end ([Implemented](/chat.py) in [gradio](https://gradio.app/))
+- [ ] Show from where the answer was extracted
 - [ ] Faster inference (ggml, quantization)